jrper/rv/cross_colab.md

   - e.g. VS code solution + Makefile
   - Less effort to start, more effort to integrate.
   - On this route, want work teams on similar machines.
+  - Testing even more important.

 - Option 3: emulation:
   - WSL lets Windows users pretend they're on *nix
   - Virtualization (e.g. UTM/parallels) can let Macs run Windows (painfully at the moment.)
+  - Big learning curve for the side that switches.

 General tips:
 - Remember to add more tests/examples as you go
 - Keep it simple.
-- If in doubt, stick to standard C++.
+- If in doubt, stick to standard C++ (highest which works for everyone).
 - User interface is often biggest point of conflict.
+- Keep work visible (i.e. on GitHub, not laptop).
+- Merge regularly.